mailchimp/wordpress/README.md

 If you are upgrading to version 1.2.1 and you used the widget in your sidebar previously, all you need to do is drag the `Mailchimp Widget` back into the sidebar, visit the Mailchimp settings page (which will have maintained your prior settings), click the "Update List" button, and you're done!

+If you are upgrading to version 1.6.0, you will need to updated any references to display function `mailchimpSF_signup_form` to `mailchimp_sf_signup_form`.

 ## Internationalization (i18n)

 Currently we have the plugin configured so it can be translated and the following languages supported: